 The production of wine is another main industry at Richland facilitated by the excellent produce grown at the Columbia Basin.
-In fact, Richland is internationally acclaimed for its flourishing viticulture comprising of four major Washington appellations, namely 7,000 hectares of wine grapes plantations at the Columbia Valley appellation, 5,000 hectares of the Yakima Valley appellation on the west, 500 hectares of the Walla Walla Valley to the east and 350 hectares of the Red Mountain to the immediate west.
-Wineries are situated in Richland in abundance, including names like Barnard Griffin Winery, Bookwalter Winery and Tagaris Winery.
+In fact, Richland is internationally acclaimed for its flourishing viticulture comprising four major Washington appellations, namely 7,000 hectares of wine grapes plantations at the Columbia Valley appellation, 5,000 hectares of the Yakima Valley appellation on the west, 500 hectares of the Walla Walla Valley to the east and 350 hectares of the Red Mountain to the immediate west.
+Wineries are situated in Richland abundance, including names like Barnard Griffin Winery, Bookwalter Winery, and Tagaris Winery.

-Delving deeper into history reveals that the Army Corps of Engineer were mostly behind the planning of Richland.
-During World War II, the US Army purchased 1660 km² of this sleepy little farm town to turn it into a bedroom community for workers on its Manhattan project.
-By the end of World War II, the population increased from 300 to 25,000 and access to the city was restricted to residents and other personnel authorized by US army.
+Delving deeper into history reveals that the Army Corps of Engineers were mostly behind the planning of Richland.
+During World War II, the US Army purchased 1660 km² of this sleepy little farm town to turn it into a bedroom community for workers on its Manhattan Project.
+By the end of World War II, the population increased from 300 to 25,000, and access to the city was restricted to residents and other personnel authorized by the US army.
 Housing and other facilities were assigned to residents for a token rent.
 In 1947, the cold war with the Soviet Union assumed prominence and revived the US nuclear program, which in turn gave a boost to the population of Richland once again.

-Since World War days, the government owned all the property in Richland.
+Since World War days, the government-owned all the property in Richland.
 However, the government decided to get out of the landlord business in 1957 and sold the real estate in the area to the residents.
 In 1958, Richland was incorporated as a self-governed chartered First Class City.
-However, the city still remained primarily financially dependent on Hanford site as the mission continued for years during cold war.
+However, the city still remained primarily financially dependent on the Hanford site as the mission continued for years during the cold war.
 Even now Hanford site provides prominent employment in the area with local residents employed with it in its environmental cleanup mission.

-As regards recreation, sports and other outdoor activities, Richland provides ideal environs for golf, boating, water skiing, fishing, kayaking and waterfowl hunting opportunities.
+As regards recreation, sports, and other outdoor activities, Richland provides ideal environs for golf, boating, water skiing, fishing, kayaking, and waterfowl hunting opportunities.